firebolt-db/godocs/docs/API-reference/using-sync-queries.md

 ## How to submit a synchronous query

-You can submit a synchronous query using either the user interface (UI) in the Firebolt **Develop Space**.
+You can submit a synchronous query using the user interface (UI) in the Firebolt **Develop Space**.
 Every SQL statement submitted using the UI is a synchronous query.
 For more information about how to submit a SQL statement using the UI, see [Get started using SQL]({% link Guides/getting-started/get-started-sql.md %}).

 You can also submit a synchronous query programmatically using the Firebolt API.
 The following are required prerequisites to submit a query programmatically: